VEXtraterrestrial-Dawgs/2020-rise-above/notes/2020-10-14 Meeting Notes.md

 ## Plan for Next Meeting
-Start building and programming our final design.
+Finish testing our robot parts, and come up with a final design for our robot.
+Then, start building and programming our final design.